 I spent a couple of weeks in Cambodia in January 2020, visiting the capital city Phnom Penh and Siem Reap where the Angkor Wat Temple complex is located.
-Of course, these famous locations are a treasure trove for travel and street photography.
+Of course, these famous locations are a treasure trove for travel and street photographers like me.

 However, for me, rural Cambodia was the unexpected star of the show.
-In fact, if I ever get the opportunity to return to Cambodia, it will be to see and photograph more of these rural areas and the way of life.
+In fact, if I ever get the opportunity to return to Cambodia, it will be to meet and photograph more of these rural people and learn more about their way of life.

 The images in this gallery feature three locations: